-Participants
+Participants.
 A total of 310 volunteers completed the experiment online via the Prolific Academic website (https://prolific.ac) after providing informed consent.
-Only English speaking persons with an age below 50 years were permitted to the study.
+Only English-speaking persons with an age below 50 years were permitted to the study.
 The experiment was programmed in Inquisit 5.0 and hosted via Inquisit Web (Millisecond Software, Seattle, WA).
-The study procedure was approved by a local ethics committee (GZEK 2013-14).
+The study procedure was approved by a local ethics committee The study procedure was approved by the Ethics Committee of the Department of Psychology, University of Würzburg (Reference No. 2013-14).

-In line with our pre-registered data-analysis plan, we excluded data from participants who (i) were outliers in the number of incorrect responses (greater than 20.5% based on a threshold criterion of 1.5 interquartile above the third quartile according to Tukey, 1977) in the S-R transfer task (35 participants); or (ii) did not indicate the correct response-outcome contingencies after the operant conditioning phase (14 participants).
-Analyses were performed on the data of 261 participants (156 women, mean age = 32.1 years, SD = 7.8, range: 18-49).
+In line with our preregistered data analysis plan, we excluded data from participants who were outliers in the number of incorrect responses (greater than 20.5% based on a threshold criterion of 1.5 interquartile above the third quartile according to Tukey, 1977) in the S-R transfer task (35 participants) or did not indicate the correct response-outcome contingencies after the operant conditioning phase (14 participants).
+Analyses were performed on the data of 261 participants (156 women; age M= 32.1 years, SD = 7.8, range = 18-49).

-Procedure

-Participants worked on the following tasks in this sequence: (1) Operant conditioning task; (2) S-R transfer task; (3) exemplar and relative global group rating task.
+Procedure.
+Participants worked on the following tasks in this sequence: (1) operant conditioning task, (2) S-R transfer task, and (3) exemplar and relative global group rating task.

 Operant conditioning task.
 In this task, two responses were paired with pleasant and unpleasant response outcomes (presentation of positive or negative pictures).
 The task procedure was adapted from the study by Eder and colleagues (2015).
-Participants were instructed to press one of the response keys ('E' and 'I') as quickly as possible following a fixation cross.
+Participants were instructed to press one of the response keys (E and I) as quickly as possible following a fixation cross.
 They could choose freely between the two response keys but they were advised to press the keys in random order and about equally often.
-A press of one response key always triggered the presentation of a clearly pleasant picture (henceforth called the 'pleasant' response key) and a press of the other key always produced a clearly unpleasant picture on the screen (henceforth called the 'unpleasant' response key).
+A press of one response key always triggered the presentation of a clearly pleasant picture (henceforth called the pleasant response key) and a press of the other key always produced a clearly unpleasant picture on the screen (henceforth called the unpleasant response key).
 The assignment of the (un)pleasant pictures to the left and right response keys was counterbalanced across participants.
-Pictures were 50 pleasant and 50 unpleasant pictures that were selected from the International Affective Picture System (IAPS, Lang, Bradley, & Cuthbert, 2005) according to their affective norms (for a list with picture identifiers see the pre-registration file at OSF or Eder et al., 2015).
-The resolution of the participant's computer screen was set to 1024x786 px and pictures were displayed in full size (1024x786 px).
+Pictures were 50 pleasant and 50 unpleasant pictures that were selected from the International Affective Picture System (Lang, Bradley, & Cuthbert, 2005) according to their affective norms (for a list with picture identifiers see the preregistration file at OSF or Eder et al., 2015).
+The resolution of the participant's computer screen was set to 1,024 pixels \times 786 pixels and pictures were displayed in full size (1,024 pixels \times 786 pixels).
 Participants were not explicitly informed about the contingencies between the responses and the emotional pictures; rather, task instructions stated that the picture following a key press was irrelevant for the task at hand and should therefore be ignored.

-At the start of a trial, a fixation cross appeared for 200 ms at the centre of the screen.
+At the start of a trial, a fixation cross appeared for 200 ms at the center of the screen.
 Then, the program waited up to 2,000 ms for a response.
 If a response was made, a pleasant or unpleasant picture was presented for 500 ms. In trials with no response, an error message appeared instead of a picture and the trial was repeated.
-The next trial was initiated after 1.5 seconds.
+The next trial was initiated after 1.5 s.